 Did you recently suffer a spinal cord injury in an accident in Boca Raton, FL?
-Call our offices at 561-347-7770 to get help from a Boca Raton spinal cord injury lawyer at Hollander Law Firm, P.A. and arrange a time to talk about your legal rights.
+Call our offices at 561-347-7770 to get help from a Boca Raton spinal cord injury lawyer at Hollander Law Firm Accident Injury Lawyers and arrange a time to talk about your legal rights.

 Since we were founded nearly three decades ago, our legal team has been committed to getting what’s fair for accident victims across South Florida.
 Our hard work has paid off.
 We’ve already recovered millions for our clients over the years.

 You may be entitled to compensation for medical costs, lost wages, and more.
 To learn more about how we’ll use our experience to your advantage, contact our Boca Raton personal injury office near you to schedule a free consultation today.

 Table of Contents